PietroScurzio/FileOrganizer/README.md

 - Provides a graphical user interface (GUI) for easy file organization.
 - Supports various file types, including documents, PDFs, images, audio files, videos, and more.

-## How to Use
+## Installation

-1. Download the latest version of the application.
+1. Download the latest version of the application from [here]().
-2. Open the downloaded disk image (`FileOrganizer.dmg`).
+2. Open the downloaded DMG file (`FileOrganizer.dmg`).
 3. Drag the application (`FileOrganizer.app`) to your Applications folder.

+Now, you can run the application from your Applications folder.

 ## Supported File Types